Homemade Aioli with Kalamata Olives. Amazing with french fries, burgers, steamed artichokes. Amazing, ready in less than 10 minute

 That’s it!
 Amazing served with homemade fries, but you can use it on anything you typically use mayo or regular aioli.
 It was fabulous also served with pretzel chips and would be a great burger or roast chicken topping.
 Serve it with steamed artichokes.
 Try this for your next football party or for the holiday gatherings (or if you live in L.A., I guess you could just go to The Larchmont).
 But at least double the recipe.
 Oh, and my husband basically ate an entire batch the other night with slices of pizza and used his last piece of crust to wipe the bowl clean.
 (Big smiley face here)

-- Mince and mash garlic to a paste with a pinch of salt using a large heavy knife.
+- Mince and mash 2 garlic cloves to a paste with a pinch of salt using a large heavy knife.

-- Whisk together yolk, lemon juice, and mustard in a bowl.
+- Whisk together 1 yolk, 2 teaspoons lemon juice, and ½ teaspoon mustard in a bowl.

-- Combine oils and add slowly to yolk mixture, whisking constantly, until all oil is incorporated and mixture is emulsified.
+- Combine ¼ cup EVOO, 3 Tablespoons vegetable oil (if using), and add slowly to yolk mixture, whisking constantly, until all oil is incorporated and mixture is emulsified.
 (If mixture separates, stop adding oil and continue whisking until mixture comes together, then resume adding oil.)

 - Chill, covered, until ready to use.
 May be stored in the refrigerator as long as the use-by date on the carton from the egg yolk you used.